Orifice Flow Meter- Its Working, Types of Orifice Plates

 3. Quadrant Edge Orifice Plate

-Quadrant edge orifice plate has slightly different structure.
-The plate is constructed such that 2 different bores are forms.
-These 2 different bores are having counter bore structure.
-This allows quadrant edge orifice plate to measure flow of high viscous fluids.
+The quadrant edge orifice plate has a slightly different structure.
+The plate is constructed such that 2 different bores are formed.
+These 2 different bores have counter-bore structures.
+This allows the quadrant edge orifice plate to measure the flow of highly viscous fluids.

 This orifice is mainly used in heavy oil, medicinal syrups and other heavy chemical’s flow measurement.
 Typically Reynolds number for these heavy viscosity fluids is below 10,000.